The following instructions will walk you through installing the ShiftLeft Plugin for Jira.

 - Low - Issue: The Issue Type (e.g., task, sub-task, bug) you want to be created for vulnerabilities that are flagged as low severity

 - Fixed Workflow Action: The status you want to be assigned to the Jira issue for the vulnerability when you mark it as Fixed in the ShiftLeft Dashboard

 - Ignored Workflow Action: The status you want to be assigned to the Jira issue for the vulnerability when you mark it as Ignored in the ShiftLeft Dashboard

 - Default Assignee: The name to auto-assign to the newly-created issues

 - Reporter: The name to attach to the issues as the reporter (we recommend creating a user specifically for this purpose so that you can quickly identify all issues created by the plugin)

-At this point, you can create Jira tasks for the secrets and insights identified in ShiftLeft to Jira.
+At this point, you can create Jira tasks for the findings identified in ShiftLeft.